CP2406-2018-2/cp2406-project-IsabelleCarlsson/Spikes/Spike User Stories.md

 Estimate: 6 hours

-- A user needs a clock to view the time of a simulated day (TODO)
+- A user needs a clock to view the time of a simulated day (BUGGY)

 Estimate: 4 hours